Prints guide

 If you select canvas, the image is stretched to cover the full front face of the canvas, therefore the longest and shortest edge measurement will also be the actual image size.

-Please refer to the table on each print’s product description for the actual image size measurement.
+Refer to the table on each print’s product description for the actual image size measurement.

-Step 4: choose your frame
+Step 4: Choose your frame

-Each frame is handmade from sustainably sourced wood, and shatter-resistant acrylic plexiglass.
+Each frame is handmade from sustainably sourced wood and shatter-resistant acrylic plexiglass.

-The prints come ready to display – and enjoy.
+The prints come ready to display and enjoy.

 Frequently asked questions